le0piovesan/goober/README.md

 Features reusable components, utils, custom hooks built with memoization techniques, caching, automatic re-fetching, end to end type-safe communication.

-I've developed the project within a week + couple days for bug fixes/refactoring/refining and estimate that it took about 44 hours in total, split between studying which tools to use, developing, and testing.
+I've developed the initial project within a week + couple days for bug fixes/refactoring/refining and estimate that it took about 44 hours in total, split between studying which tools to use, developing, and testing.
 Having to attend work while also taking care of some development and deployments at the same time made this challenge a bit more difficult.
 There is still room for improvement, but overall, I am really glad for what has already been accomplished.

 - **Ride Request Process:**